grahamgower/genomatnn/README.md

 to create such an environment.
 We assume you are using `Linux`.
 Other platforms may work, but these have not been tested.

+0. Install bcftools.
+Genomatnn uses the `bcftools` command line program to read `vcf` and `bcf` files.
+The tests also use `bgzip`, which is packaged with bcftools.
+Bcftools is most easily installed via your OS package manager, or refer to the [htslib](http://www.htslib.org/) website for other installation options.

 1. Install SLiM.
 Refer to the instructions on the [SLiM website](https://messerlab.org/slim/), or in the manual, to install the command line `slim` program.
 The SLiM GUI is not required.